WP-for-Church/Sermon-Manager/readme.txt

 * Fix: Sermon Settings default values not being initialized on install
 * Fix: Sermon video link not being saved properly
 * Fix: URL issues when home URL differs from site URL
+* Dev: Added filters to modify sermon content and excerpt in database
 * Dev: Change Reftagger URL to HTTPS
 * Dev: Fix checkbox settings value being checked when it shouldn't by default
 * Dev: Make sure that update functions are marked as done on execution end